Ruecktenwald/My-Code-Library/README.md

 - User can add their own category and choose their top four which are shown above "My Code Library"
+- User can create their own Category set
 - User can chose to allow their library to be public
 - User can add other users library to a side bar
 - User can add other users individual posts to their library